Van der Nootska Palace

-Van der Nootska Palace (van der Nootska palatset) is a palace located at Sankt Paulsgatan 21 in Södermalm, Stockholm, Sweden.
+Van der Noot Palace (van der Nootska palatset) is a palace located at Sankt Paulsgatan 21 in Södermalm, Stockholm, Sweden.

-The house was built in 1671-1672 by architect Mathias Spieler for the Dutch-born Swedish military officer Thomas van der Noot.
+The palace was built in 1671-1672 by architect Mathias Spieler for the Dutch-born Swedish military officer Thomas van der Noot.
 The facade has pilasters and festoons and the middle part is decorated with mermaids in the sandstone.
 Two wings frame a small garden.
 The building was first used as a residence for various Dutch ministers.
 In 1740, a second building was erected that was used as a church for the Dutch Reformed Church.
 In 1770 it was made into a tobacco factory.
 In the late 19th century the building was in disrepair and was threatened with demolition.